storm-platform/storm-bundle/README.rst

 About
 =====

 Service package with the minimum configuration required to run the Storm platform.
-The following services are configured in this package:
+The following services are available:

 - Elasticsearch;
 - Kibana dashboard;